mbartlett01/CS3113_SP22_LAB01_TEAMMnemonic/README.md

 patients/clients.
 The teamwork agreement we commit to:
 - Be respectful of our team members
-- Direct communication, rather than side bar conversations
+- Direct communication, rather than sidebar conversations
 - A commitment to complete tasks for which we are responsible
 - Kindness and compassion towards each other
 - Holding each other accountable when someone is not acting in accordance with this agreement Where differences arise, our team is committed to resolving conflict by:
-- Addressing differences in a timely, open and honest manner,
+- Addressing differences in a timely, open, and honest manner,
-- Speaking to the people directly involved in the conflict first, before approaching a third party mediator, such as a manager or director, and
+- Speaking to the people directly involved in the conflict first before approaching a third-party mediator, such as a manager or director, and
 - Avoiding using blaming language.
-Use “I” language instead of “you” when talking about the issue.
+Use "I" language instead of "you" when talking about the issue.
 #### Each team member will contribute as much as possible to each section of the project.
-Meetings will be going over the work each indvidual did merging all of the work done as well as setting goals for the next meeting.
+Meetings will be going over the work each individual did, merging all of the work done as well as setting goals for the next meeting.

 ## Schedule/Timeline
 ###